 Belter Child's Armchair

-This chair was specifically made with the tiniest members of the family in mind!
+This Victorian chair was specifically made with the tiniest members of the family in mind!
 The child’s chair encapsulates the charm of John Henry Belter’s American Rococo Revival style - all in a itsy-bitsy, adorable package.
 One of Belter’s rarest and most exciting models, this chair features all the hallmarks of the celebrated artisan’s excellent craftsmanship and design, AND is perfectly proportioned for a child’s body.
 As an added bonus, an open book is intricately carved into the crest of the seat back, indicating it was likely designed for a fervent little reader.

 Green Seat Barber Chair with Baby Seat